sc-ventures/cloudbreak-documentation/docs/architecture.md

 After launching Cloudbreak, you must create a Cloudbreak credntial and only after you complete that step you can start creating clusters.

+#### SaltStack

+Under the hood, Cloudbreak uses SaltStack to manage nodes of the cluster, install packages, change configuration files, and execute recipes.
+By default Salt master is installed on the same node where Ambari server is installed.